2023 Best Value Natural Resources & Conservation Schools in the Southwest Region

 Out-of-state tuition fees for undergraduate students at Texas State are $22,559 per year.
 On average, natural resources and conservation graduates from Texas State take out $22,554 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $257, assuming that the borrower is on a 10-year repayment plan.

-Texas Tech University ranked #6 on this year’s Best Value Natural Resources & Conservation Schools in the Southwest Region list.
-Texas Tech is a very large public school located in the large city of Lubbock.
+Texas Tech University came in at #6 in this year’s edition of the Best Value Natural Resources & Conservation Schools in the Southwest Region ranking.
+Texas Tech is a fairly large public school located in the large city of Lubbock.

 Texas Tech undergraduate students pay an average of $24,121 in tuition and fees each year.
 While working on their degree, natural resources and conservation majors at Texas Tech accumulate an average of around $26,000 in student debt.